jointcloud/jcc2019/README.md

 All papers need to be submitted electronically using the EasyChair conference system with PDF format.
 The materials presented in the papers should not be published or under submission elsewhere.
-Each paper is suggested to have 6 - 10 pages including figures and references using IEEE Computer Society Proceedings Manuscripts style (two columns, single-spaced, 10 fonts).
+Each paper is suggested to have not more than 6 pages including figures and references using IEEE Computer Society Proceedings Manuscripts style (two columns, single-spaced, 10 fonts).
 You can confirm the IEEE Computer Society Proceedings Author Guidelines at the following web page: